RomanRietsche/romanrietsche.github.io/content/_index.md

               2. Designing and measuring behavior change through digital interventions.
               3. Evaluating the impact of digital technologies on organizations in the context of reskilling and upskilling

+        - title: 'Head of Research Lab for AI-based re- and upskilling (LAIRU)'
+          company: Bern University of Applied Sciences
+          date_start: '2023-10-01'
+          description: |2-
+              * Development of AI tools e.g.: for digital onboarding, personalized learning paths, automated situative judgement tests
+              * Design of a holistic Human Centric Re- and Upskilling Framework for organizations
+              * Consulting

         - title: External Lecturer
           company: University of St. Gallen
           company_url: ''